dougsko/ruby-otp/README.txt

 == DESCRIPTION:

-ruby-otp is a One Time Password library
+ruby-otp is a One Time Password library, compatible with OPIE and S/KEY, and RFC 1760 compliant.

 == FEATURES/PROBLEMS: